 A USB-C cable is still included with the handset, and it is compatible with a wireless 25W charger to provide Super Fast charging.
 The S21 also supports reverse wireless charging so you can use your phone’s battery power to charge Galaxy ear buds or a Galaxy Watch.

 Is the Samsung Galaxy S21 phone any good?

-If you want the latest handset in the Galaxy family, then the S21 is for you.
+If you want a great handset in the Galaxy family which is still current, but not the very latest thing, then the S21 is for you.
 The improved affordability is a big draw, but Samsung has taken a few retro steps to cut costs.
 If you are likely to find yourself disappointed by the lack of Micro SD card slot you might want to consider paying more and plumping for the S21 Ultra, which comes with 512GB of storage.

 Is the Galaxy S21 5G capable?

 Yes, the S21 is 5G capable, just like its previous incarnation, the S20.
 You should check that your area offers 5G however or you may be disappointed at only receiving 3G or 4G.
 Also check that your SIM card is 5G compatible when you sign up.